abhilash-panigrahi/Capstone-Project-II/README.md

 - Performance optimization techniques from NumPy documentation

-**⚠️ Important Note**: This is a simulation for educational purposes.
+**Note**: This is a simulation for educational purposes.
 For production deployment, use established quantum-safe cryptography libraries and consult security professionals.